Previous Chapter

 In chapters 8 and 11 of Daniel, the anti-Christ is shown rising up in one of the four kingdoms (Egypt, Syrio-Babylonia, Macedonia, and Asia Minor) formed by the splintering of the Alexander's Greek empire.
 Regardless of which four he shoots up from, he will not be a western European.
 It throws a difficulty into the idea promoted by this same prophet in chapters 7 and 9, where he identifies the anti-Christ with the Roman/European world.
 But there is no contradiction involved.
 We must accept both pictures at face value, whether we now find them tolerable or not.
 We don't accept all of this lightly, however, and I wouldn't see it for years due to the restraining influences of the Cold War.
 The prophecies are so compelling in this direction, however, once they are accepted at face value, that this view must become integral.

-Consider how the (i.e. "prince" or "ruler") of Daniel 9:26-27 is said to rule the Roman empire that conquered Jerusalem in 70 AD, while he also appears in the end times as one making a covenant for one Week for the purpose of destroying Israel.
-This prince is clearly Satan, therefore, for no human spans that many centuries.
-The king is the dragon of Revelation 12 which is seen acting only in the first century (attacking the Son of God), but coming again as the beast of Revelation 13, the anti-Christ = Gog = Little Horn, to war with end-time Christians.
+Consider how the (i.e. "prince" or "ruler") of Daniel 9:26-27 is said to rule the Roman empire that conquered Jerusalem in 70 AD, while he also appears in the end times (verse 27) as one making a covenant for one Week for the purpose of destroying Israel.
+This prince is clearly satan, therefore, for no human spans that many centuries.
+We then understand that this king is the "dragon" of Revelation 12, acting only in the first century (attacking the Son of God), but coming again as the "beast" of Revelation 13, the end-time anti-Christ = Gog = Little Horn, to war with end-time Christians.

-Daniel 9:26 makes it absolutely certain that the king is a Roman ruler when it says, "the people of a coming prince shall destroy the city and the sanctuary," for the people who destroyed Jerusalem and its Temple were the Romans.
-It wouldn't be imperative to view the Revelation 13 beast likewise as a Roman power, except for Daniel 7 portraying the Little Horn as an 11th Roman king.
+Daniel 9:26 makes it absolutely certain that the king is a Roman ruler when it says, "the people of a coming prince shall destroy the city and the sanctuary," for the people who destroyed Jerusalem and its temple were the Romans.
+It might not be imperative to view the Revelation 13 beast likewise as a Roman power, except for Daniel 7 portraying the Little Horn as an 11th Roman king.
 Yet, because Daniel 8 reveals the same Little Horn as a neo-Seleucid power and not at all a Roman power, I conclude that two distinct roles will belong to the same man.
-The first role concerns an attack on the Middle East and Israel, and later he becomes a ruler of the European Union so as to condemn the entire world with him when he and they kill and otherwise persecute 1/3 the Christian saints.
+The first role concerns an attack on the Middle East and Israel, and later he becomes a ruler the European Union, or perhaps only a figurehead esteemed by EU rulers.

 Satan had been allocated certain kings through which to rule a global empire first Granted (by God) to Nebuchadnezzar...whose Babylonian empire later metamorphosed into the Roman empire.
-This evolution from Babylon to Rome has got to be the meaning of "Mystery Babylon," a phrase used in Revelation 17 to depict Rome.
-Indeed, Revelation does not mention Rome, and yet how could Revelation fail to mention this city and empire when, according to both Daniel 2 and 7, Christ comes to overthrow Rome at Armageddon?
-The fact is, Revelation doesn't fail to mention Rome, but mentions the city under the guise of "Babylon the Great."
+This evolution from Babylon to Rome has got to be the meaning of "Mystery Babylon," a phrase used in Revelation 17 to depict the Rome caesars who ruled over the kings of the world.
+Revelation does not mention "Rome," a smart move to stave off church persecution by the caesars, and yet how could this book fail to mention this city and empire by secretive terms in light of both Daniel 2 and 7, where Christ comes to overthrow Rome at Armageddon?
+The fact is, Revelation doesn't fail to mention Rome, but mentions the city and empire under the guise of "seven hills," "Babylon the Great," and "dragon."

 The Revelation picture of two similar draco-beasts is why, in about 95ish AD, Revelation 17:8 said that the beast "was, now is not, and is about to come up [again]..."
 This re-appearing act is also the meaning of one of seven heads of the beast having a fatal wound (Revelation 13:3), and yet revived into an eighth head (17:11).
 Herein is the gap between the first and second coming of Satan...a gap that is the same basic gap as between the two comings of Jesus.

 The gap is also found implied between the 69th and 70 Weeks (Dan.
 9:27) where, after the description of 69 Weeks but prior to describing the 70th, it says, "there will be war until the end" (Dan.
 9:26).
-This language necessary reveals the gap because it takes the reader from the 69th Week in the first century to the 70th Week immediately before Armageddon, for in no other way are we to understand "end" aside from Armageddon.
+This language necessary reveals the gap because it takes the reader from the 69th Week in the first century to the 70th Week immediately before Armageddon, for in no other way are we to understand "the end" aside from Armageddon.
+Prophecy buffs who deny a gap between the 69th and 70th weeks are not paying attention.

-The eleventh king of Daniel 7 is said to arise "after" the ten (Daniel 7:24).
+The 11th king of Daniel 7 is said to arise "after" the ten (Daniel 7:24).
 If it's true that the ten are of the ancient Roman empire, as I believe, while the eleventh is of the end-times, then "after" must surely refer to the said gap.
+The gap is again apparent, for if there is no gap, there would not be a reason to distinguish the ten from the 11th.
+Why mention the ten at all is the 11th is in their time period?
+The idea is to connect the end-time ruler to an ancient, anti-Christian past on the iron-fisted Roman throne.
 Also note the following entry placed before us by God:

-Whose brains have the prophets collectively stretched?
-Who could be more confused than the prophets?
-Those of us who have access to all of them.
-But why has God so made it difficult?
-There may be another reason.
-When a man arrives who fits all the prophecies at once -- and that's not easy so that it can't be just anyone -- we can be more sure that the Time has arrived.
+Why has God so made it so difficult to piece the puzzle?
+When a man arrives who fits all the prophecy pieces at once -- not easy so that it can't be any other man -- we can be more sure that the Time has arrived.

 GOG'S SELEUCID EMPIRE